bioinfologics/w2rap/README.md

 * Total content: 11.78e6bp
 * N50: 531425bp

+The total content is similar to the expected genome size, so the assembly contains roughly the right amount of information.
+The N50 is reasonable for a genome of this size and complexity.

 b) Use KAT comp to generate a spectra-cn to compare PE reads to scaffolds

 ```